WormBase/names/README.md

 6. Repeat the previous step with "WormBase Names Service (Programmatic Access)" and copy-paste the appropriate strings in `resources/secrets/wb-ns-google-console.edn`

 ### REST API
-To be able to run the REST API locally, one must define the (local) datomic DB URI as the env variable `WB_DB_URI`.
+To be able to run the REST API locally, define the (local) datomic DB URI as the env variable `WB_DB_URI`, and the URI to use during Google authentication as the env variable `GOOGLE_REDIRECT_URI`.

 An example of a valid datomic URI may be `datomic:mem://localhost:4334/names`.
 No transactor setup is needed for this in-memory database URI.
 For a persistent database (like `ddb-local`), a transactor needs to be configured, in which case the `WB_DB_URI` is based on your transactor configuration and database name.
 Make sure to define the `DATOMIC_EXT_CLASSPATH` env variable to point to the wormbase/ids jar when setting up the transactor (see [these instruction](./ids/README.md#Build) to build the ids jar).